Read CNN's interview with Stormy Daniels

 CNN: So what has this done for your career?

 Daniels: Um, it's sort of been a double-edged sword, where a lot of people are very interested in booking me for dancing and stuff like that... so it's...
 I'm getting more, more dance bookings, I used to only dance once a month and now I'm dancing three or four times a month so that's been really great.
-But because of that it's sort of overshadowing a lot of the adult films I'm supposed to be promoting, and a lot of the main stream projects that I was actively working on have been indefinitely put on hold.
+But because of that it's sort of overshadowing a lot of the adult films I'm supposed to be promoting, and a lot of the mainstream projects that I was actively working on have been indefinitely put on hold.

 CNN: You've gotten a lot of attention, some of it some negative attention, how are you handling everything?

 Daniels: I've been in the adult business for 17 years, so to make it that long in that business you have to have a really tough skin, and so most of it rolls off my shoulders because it's an opinion.
 Like, oh, you think I'm a whore, or you think I'm ugly, or I'm old, or I'm fat or my boobs are too big or too small or whatever...
 I've heard, there's nothing along those lines that someone can say to me that I haven't heard.
-And so when someone says, "hey, you're a whore..."
+And so when someone says, "Hey, you're a whore..."
 I'm like, "That is 'successful whore' to you!"

 CNN: But this is a little different though.
 Has some of it been hurtful at all?
 What's your reaction been to it?

-Daniels: What bothers me is the flat out lies.
+Daniels: The stuff that bothers me is the flat out lies.
 Like people randomly making up stuff.

 CNN: Like what?